• Skip to primary navigation

 • Avocado oil: You’ll use this as the base when searing the pork.
 You can substitute it with another oil with a high smoke point but I do not recommend olive oil since it will smoke.

 • Apples: Apples and pork are a match made in heaven!
-You can use whatever apples you’d prefer!
+You can use whatever apples you prefer but sweet apples like Cosmic Crisp, Envy or Gala work great as does a sweet-tart apple like a Honeycrisp.

 Spice rub ingredients